hems/hackercouch/README.md

 Open an issue to check for dates, don't hesitate to hit me on a private message if in case i don't answer.

+NOTE: Audio and Music hackers are more than welcome to come and have some jam sessions

 ## Have me crash on your couch
 Your next travels where you need a couch go in here, like: